 My story had already been published, and well-published.
 But I hoped to improve it.

 Maxwell had a pitying but implacable look when he handed back the story.
 He looked like a hanging judge about to stretch your neck with a really big haul on the rope, but more in sorrow than in anger.
-I should have paid attention to his expression, which after all was right in front of my face.
+I should have paid attention to his expression.
+After all, it was right in front of my face.
 But instead I waited like a goofy puppy, eager to be praised.
 Maxwell said (and I remember the exact words):